CodeGoat24/UnifiedReward/README.md

 ></a>

-> [**Unified Reward Model for Multimodal Understanding and Generation**](https://codegoat24.github.io/UnifiedReward/): We propose **UnifiedReward**, the first unified reward model for multimodal understanding and generation.
+> [**Unified Reward Model for Multimodal Understanding and Generation**](https://codegoat24.github.io/UnifiedReward/): We release the **UnifiedReward**, **the first unified reward model for multimodal understanding and generation assessment**, enabling both pairwise ranking and pointwise scoring.